Last updated: January 19, 2022

 If you're unsuccessful in a job competition and want to know why, contact the hiring manager and ask for feedback on how you did in each stage of the process.

 Feedback is an opportunity for you to understand your performance, what you did well and where you can improve.
 It also helps you understand how decisions were made in the process.

-An employee can request an inquiry into staffing decisions for regular appointments and temporary appointments for more than seven months.
+An employee can request an inquiry into staffing decisions for regular appointments and temporary appointments for more than 7 months.

-Auxiliary appointments, lateral transfers, direct appointments, and temporary appointments under seven months are not eligible for a review of staffing decisions.
+Auxiliary appointments, lateral transfers, direct appointments and temporary appointments under 7 months are not eligible for a review of staffing decisions.

-Employee applicants not satisfied with the result of an internal inquiry for Bargaining Unit positions may make a written request for a review by the Merit Commissioner within five days of receiving the results of the inquiry.
+Employee applicants not satisfied with the result of an internal inquiry for bargaining unit positions may make a written request for a review by the Merit Commissioner within 5 days of receiving the results of the inquiry.